Hilltown Township police officer arrested for alleged distribution of child pornography

 The defendant posted bail and was subsequently released.
 A preliminary hearing was set for 10:30 a.m., June 7, before Magisterial District Judge Maureen Coggins.

 The Hilltown Township Police Department and Bucks County District Attorney’s Office assisted with this investigation.
-Since his arrest, the police department has place Reiss on administrative leave.
+Since his arrest, the police department has placed Reiss on administrative leave.

 Major Crimes Detectives of the Montgomery County Detective Bureau, along with specially trained and sworn detectives from police departments in Montgomery County, routinely work with the Internet Crimes Against Children Task Force to protect children from Internet predators by aggressively and proactively investigating Internet crimes that exploit children, officials stated.